 The birth of Yamaha XJ Series started in late 1970’s with the XS650 Special Edition.
 The Yamaha Sport / Cruiser model introduced in 1980 was Yamaha XJ 650, however it was marketed under slightly different names on different markets.
 The US and North America had the Yamaha XJ 650 Maxim, while the European market received Yamaha XJ 650 Seca.

-Both models had inline 4 cylinder, four stroke, air cooled 8 valve engine with 35mm Hitachi carburettors.
-The oil pump was located inside the crankcase and alternator was hidden behind the cylinders.
+Both models had inline 4 cylinders, four stroke, air cooled 8 valve engine with 35 mm Hitachi carburettors.
+The oil pump was located inside the crankcase and the alternator was hidden behind the cylinders.
 The engine nested in a duplex cross-braced tube frame.

 Some improvement to Yamaha XJ 650 was made in 1982 with new handlebars, air adjusted front forks and more comfortable seat.
 A tuned up Yamaha XJ 650 Seca Turbo also featured in James Bond movie Never Say Never Again.

 In 1983 the Yamaha XJ 600 (FJ600 in US) and Yamaha XJ 900 entered the European market.
-With growing engine, larger carburettors were added (36mm), triple drum brakes fitted (two at the front and one at rear) and larger 22l tank was required.
+With growing engine, larger carburettors were added (36 mm), triple drum brakes fitted (two at the front and one at the rear) and a larger 22l tank was required.
 The drive also changed on the larger models from chain drive to shaft drive.

 Diversification of Yamaha XJ Models

 Several different versions of Yamaha XJ came off the manufacturing line in coming years: